turnon/trace_tree/README.md

 * `:color => true` by default.
 It makes method names have different color than source_location in output.
 When you print the output to file, you may want to set it false to discard those color ANSI escape sequences.
 * `:gem => true` by default.
 Replace the gem paths in source_location with $GemPathN, can make the lines shorter.
 To see what are replaced, inspect `TraceTree::GemPaths`.
 * `:html => nil` by default.
 Set it true to generate a html in which a tree constructed with `<ul>`, `<li>`.
 (No need to set `color`).
 * `:tmp => nil` by default.
-Set it true or an array of string to specify a tmp file under the default tmp dir of your system.
-(No need to provide `file` argument)
+Set it true or a string or an array of string to specify a tmp file under the default tmp dir of your system.
+(No need to provide `file` argument.
+It makes parent directories as needed)
 * `:timer => nil` by default.
 Set it true if you want to know how much time spent in tracing and drawing tree.
 Notice the `file` should be appendable, otherwise the time will overwrite the tree.

 ### Example